 (Images of post-inflammatory hyperpigmentation copyright Alaa Hassan.)

 For more information on post-inflammatory hyperpigmentation, see our blog What Is Post-Inflammatory Hyperpigmentation? or read Alaa Hassan’s personal experience of PIH in her article Post-Inflammatory Hyperpigmentation, Eczema & Me

-Balmonds Skin Salvation with hemp, beeswax & calendula, to treat skin during an inflammatory episode (from £7.99 for 30ml)
+Balmonds Skin Salvation with hemp, beeswax & calendula, to nourish and moisturise skin during an inflammatory episode (from £7.99 for 30ml)